cedric-buerfent/webservice-grafana-prometheus/README.md

 # webservice-grafana-prometheus

+Grafana has one drawback: we cannot easily add hosts and services!

+So we present here a  "bridge":
-Using python together with libraries web.py and yaml, we can access prometheus.yml file to edit it: adding host, IP, checking config etc.
+Using python together with the python libraries web.py and yaml, we can access prometheus.yml file via a webservice:
+And tadaaaa: we can now: add hosts, add services, checking and reloading configs etc.